Americans Conflicted Over GOP Plans To Dump Obamacare

 However, she adds, "I don't think it should be thrown out altogether.
 There are people that do benefit from it, but there are also a lot of people that get screwed."

-Carol Friendly, 67, is an Oregon Republican who voted for Hillary Clinton for president and favors the Medicaid expansion.
+Carol Friendly, 67, an Oregon Republican, voted for Hillary Clinton for president and favors the Medicaid expansion.
 She objects to the ACA's reproductive health coverage, though, saying consumers opposed to birth control and abortion shouldn't have to pay for them.

 On the other hand, she says, "I know it put 22 million [people] in the health care system that weren't there before.
 So that's a plus."

-Note: A previous version byline incorrectly credited this story to Jay Horan.
-The story was written by Jay Hancock.